abnormal-distribution/AC295_abnormal-distribution/submissions/practicum1_Abnormal-Distribution/README.md

 * Frontend for user input
 * Backend 1 for managing the metadata search
 * Backend 2 for managing the similar image search
+* You can watch a short intro video [here](https://youtu.be/vchr2w84GtQ)
+* A short note on the project is available [here](https://drive.google.com/file/d/1KSdzLSLOFbbH6Z0HAxVmzRVX39Ov86JU/view?usp=sharing)

 ## How to build and deploy the Art Search Engine